-Title IX Coordinators, Deputy Coordinators, Investigators, Decision Makers (including appellate decision makers), and any person facilitating an Alternative Resolution Option within the Informal Process receive annual training on a variety of topics, including dating violence, domestic violence, sexual assault, stalking, and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
-These individuals also receive training as required by the 2020 Federal Regulations for Title IX.
+Investigators in Title IX cases receive annual training on sexual misconduct and Title IX investigations and related issues.
+Investigators receive annual training through professional associations and the Student Conduct Institute.
+Trainings are cataloged through the Title IX Office.
 Tulane has a multi-disciplinary Sexual Misconduct Response Team, which is chaired by the Title IX Coordinator and includes representatives from TUPD, Case Management & Victim Support Services, the Office of Institutional Equity, and the Office of Student Conduct.